smritisrinivas/code_challenge/README.md

     $ node main.js

-- In the browser now you should be able to see a welcome message as well as different route paths/endpoints
+- In the browser, you should now be able to see a welcome message as well as different route paths/endpoints
-- You can simply make a request to any of your desired endpoint to see the response
+- You can simply make a request to any of your desired endpoints to see the response

 ---